EgoEnv: Human-centric environment representations from egocentric video: Approach

 Next, we leverage our environment-memory model for real-world video tasks.
-A video understanding task defines a mapping from a sequence of video clips $\mathcal{V} = \left\{c_1, ..., c_N\right\}$ to a task label.
-We consider two video tasks: (1) \SC{Room prediction} where the model must classify which room $r_t$ the camera-wearer is in (e.g., living room, kitchen) at time $t$ in the video, and (2) \SC{Episodic memory retrieval} where the model must identify the temporal window $(t_{s}, t_{e})$ in the video that answers an environment-centric query $q$ specified in natural language.
+A video understanding task defines a mapping from a sequence of video clips $\left\{c_1, ..., c_N\right\}$ from longer video $\mathcal{V}$ to a task label.
+We consider two tasks: (1) \B{\SC{RoomPred}}: where the model must classify which room $r_t$ the camera-wearer is in (e.g., living room, kitchen) at time $t$ in the video, and (2) \B{\SC{NLQ}}: natural language queries, an episodic memory task popularized recently in Ego4D~\cite{grauman2022ego4d} where the model must identify the temporal window $(t_{s}, t_{e})$ in the video that answers an environment-centric query $q$ specified in natural language.
 See \reffig{fig:task_example}.
+Both tasks entail human-centric spatial reasoning from video.

 Current models produce clip features that encode only what is immediately visible.
-While this is reasonable for short-horizon tasks like action recognition, it is insufficient for the tasks above that require reasoning about the agent's location and surroundings.
-We therefore use our environment-memory model to enhance standard clip features of current models with context from the camera-wearer’s surrounding.
+This is sufficient for short-horizon tasks (e.g., action recognition), but as we will show, falls short on the tasks above that require extra reasoning about the agent's surroundings.
+Our environment-memory model addresses this by enhancing standard clip features with context from the camera-wearer’s surroundings.

-For this, we first compute the pose of the camera-wearer in the video using a structure from motion (SfM) framework (COLMAP~\cite{schoenberger2016sfm}).
-This provides a mapping from frames in the video to their poses.
-Following \refsec{sec:pretraining}, we uniformly sample $K$ frames from the input video to build our environment memory.
-We select the center frame $f_i$ of each input video clip in $c_i \in \mathcal{V}$ as query frames and build a separate environment memory conditioned on each query frame's pose using our environment encoder $\mathcal{E}$, following \refeqn{eq:env_encode}.
-Finally, we use our environment decoder $\mathcal{D}$ along with each encoded memory to produce a set of output features, one per input clip
+To do this, for each input clip in $c_i \in \mathcal{V}$, we select the center frame $f_i$ of the clip as the query frame.
+Following \refsec{sec:pretraining}, we uniformly sample $K$ frames from the video around the query frame, encode them along with their pose embeddings (\refeqn{eq:obs_encode}), and build an environment memory using our environment encoder $\mathcal{E}$ (\refeqn{eq:env_encode}).
+Finally, we use our decoder $\mathcal{D}$ to produce the output feature.
+This results in set of output \Acronym~features, one per input clip.

 Each environment feature then enhances the original clip feature as follows